Compulsive gamblers usually answer “yes” to at least seven of the following questions:

 - Have you ever sold anything to finance gambling?

 - Are you reluctant to use “gambling money” for normal expenditures?

-- Does gambling make you careless about the welfare of yourself or your family?
+- Does gambling make you careless about your or or your family's welfare?

-- Do you ever gamble longer than expected?
+- Have you ever gambled longer than expected?

-- Do you ever gamble to escape worry or trouble?
+- Have you ever gambled to escape worry or trouble?

-- Do you ever commit, or consider committing, an illegal act to finance your gambling?
+- Have you ever committed, or consider committing, an illegal act to finance your gambling?